-Planform Cross-Profile Level of Reinforcement Engineered Straight, ST (engineered to a straight planform) Enlarged, EN (cross section made substantially wider and/or deeper than a naturally- adjusted channel would be at the No reinforcement, NONE Engineered Sinuous, ME (engineered to a sinuous planform) same site) Two-stage, TS (cross section includes a flood channel with an inset smaller channel to accommodate non-flood flows) Bed reinforced, BED Recovering, RC (engineered straight or sinuous but showing significant planform readjustment induced by fluvial processes) Resectioned, RS (cross section reshaped to a more efficient trapezoidal form) One Bank reinforced, ONE Semi-natural, SN (no obvious sign of engineering of the planform) Cleaned, CL (flow resistance reduced through removal of roughness elements such as trees and shrubs and minor morphological irregularities) Bed and one bank reinforced, BEDONE Restored, RE (cross profile form designed as part of a restoration scheme) Both banks reinforced, TWO Semi-natural, SN (cross profile form shows no obvious signs of engineered modification / has completely recovered from historical engineering) Full reinforcement, FULL other method of measurement.
+Planform Cross-Profile Level of Reinforcement

+Engineered Straight, ST Enlarged, EN No reinforcement, NONE

+(engineered to a straight planform) (cross section made substantially

+wider and/or deeper than a naturally-

+adjusted channel would be at the

+same site)

+Engineered Sinuous, ME Two-stage, TS Bed reinforced, BED

+(engineered to a sinuous planform) (cross section includes a flood

+channel with an inset smaller channel

+to accommodate non-flood flows)

+Recovering, RC (engineered Resectioned, RS (cross section One Bank reinforced, ONE

+straight or sinuous but showing reshaped to a more efficient

+significant planform readjustment trapezoidal form)

+induced by fluvial processes)

+Semi-natural, SN Cleaned, CL Bed and one bank reinforced,

+(no obvious sign of engineering of (flow resistance reduced through BEDONE

+the planform) removal of roughness elements such

+as trees and shrubs and minor

+morphological irregularities)

+Restored, RE Both banks reinforced, TWO

+(cross profile form designed as part of

+a restoration scheme)

+Semi-natural, SN Full reinforcement, FULL

+(cross profile form shows no obvious

+signs of engineered modification /

+has completely recovered from

+historical engineering)

+Table 1: Planform, Cross profile and Reinforcement Types and Codes other method of measurement.
 Channel dimension measurements are taken according to the RHS methodology as shown in Figure 1 below.
 Sometimes the river bed will be inaccessible or the water will be too deep or dangerous to measure directly.
 In these cases visually estimate the water depth if possible.

-5. CHANNEL DIMENSIONS (ONCE ONLY MEASUREMENTS)
+5. CHANNEL DIMENSIONS